-- target allocations.
-As a result, \$77.1 million of FTR auction revenue was transferred from ARR holders (load) to FTR holders, and FTRs were paid 100.0 percent of the target allocations for the first seven months of the 2024/2025 planning period.
-Based on market logic, there is no such thing as surplus FTR auction revenue and there is no such thing as revenue inadequacy. - Profitability.
+- "Revenue Adequacy."
+For the first ten months of the 2024/2025 planning period there was not enough day-ahead congestion revenue to pay FTR target allocations.
+As a result, \$159.6 million of FTR auction revenue was transferred from ARR holders (load) to FTR holders, and FTRs were paid 98.8 percent of the target allocations for the first ten months of the 2024/2025 planning period.
+Based on market logic, there is no such thing as surplus FTR auction revenue and there is no such thing as revenue inadequacy.
+FTR Auction revenue results from the market prices paid by willing FTR buyers, should be paid to ARR holders, and should not be returned to FTR buyers for any reason. - Profitability.
 FTR profitability is the difference between the revenue received directly from holding an FTR plus any revenue from the sale of an FTR, and the cost of buying the FTR.
-In the first seven months of the 2024/2025 planning period, profits for all participants were \$518.2 million, up from \$167.8 million in profits in the same time period in the 2023/2024 planning period.
-In the first seven months of the 2024/2025 planning period, physical entities received \$134.6 million in profits on FTRs purchased directly (not self scheduled), up from \$54.3 million profits in the same time period in the 2023/2024 planning period.
-Financial entities received \$383.5 million in profits, up from \$113.4 million profits in the same time period in the 2023/2024 planning period.
+In the first 10 months of the 2024/2025 planning period, profits for all participants were \$798.3 million, up from \$193.4 million in profits in the same time period in the 2023/2024 planning period.
+In the first 10 months of the 2024/2025 planning period, physical entities received \$54.3 million in profits on FTRs purchased directly (not self scheduled), up from \$21.6 million profits in the first 10 months of the 2023/2024 planning period.
+Financial entities received \$744.0 million in profits, 93.2 percent of total profits, up from \$171.8 million profits in the same time period in the 2023/2024 planning period.